The Importance of Keeping Your Refinishing Equipment Clean

 Conduct weekly inspections

-Cleaning is a great way to catch the grime, but it's important to go beyond just cleaning in terms of caring for your kitchen and bath refinishing equipment.
+Cleaning Like a professional is a great way to catch the grime, but it's important to go beyond just cleaning in terms of caring for your kitchen and bath refinishing equipment.
 We recommend taking an hour each week to inspect the valves, valve seals, air tubes, and cup gaskets of all of your spray guns.
 For your larger equipment, make sure to keep new filters on hand and change them regularly to keep them running smoothly and to prevent clogging or overheating.
 As with other items, timely repair of small issues can help prevent an expensive and often inopportune breakdown in the future.

 Keep backups and spare parts on-hand